KnetML/MAC-Network/README.md

-# Compostional Attention Networks for Machine Reasoning
+# Compositional Attention Networks for Machine Reasoning

 Knet implementation of the paper "[Compositional attention networks for machine reasoning](https://arxiv.org/abs/1803.03067)."
 Hudson, Drew A., and Christopher D. Manning.